n0rmancodes/lnkshrt/README.md

 LnkShrt is a simple, no dependency, and customizable NodeJS link shortener.

 Meant for use on any short domains you got, free, unlicensed.

 ## Features
-- Password protection on links
+- Password/Captcha (via hCaptcha) protection on links
-- Editable words to include in links
-- No tracking
+- No server-side tracking
 - API for programmers

 ## Configuration
 You can edit ``config.json`` to your liking.